Deadlines and Important Dates

 Applying for Spring or Summer

 If you're applying to begin in the spring or summer term, submit application as early as possible prior to the start of the term.
 Some majors are not available for students to begin in spring and/or summer — the closed programs page will help you identify those.

 Transfer students apply using the Common Application or the Coalition Application.
 DO NOT USE BOTH — that will delay your application.

 If you're applying for the spring term, the transfer application is available beginning August.
 1. If you're applying for summer or fall, the transfer application is available beginning December 15.

 You should apply as early as possible prior to the term you want to begin; once a major reaches capacity, we will stop accepting applications even if that occurs before the deadline.
 Some majors are not available to transfers students.
 Before you apply, check the Closed Programs page to confirm the major you want is available.

 To meet a deadline, your application must be complete, which means all required material has been received.
 See Completing the Application, below.

-February 1 - Deadline for fall enrollment for veterinary technology major (vet tech students begin in fall only)
+Feb.
+1 - Deadline for fall enrollment for veterinary nurse major (veterinary nurse students begin in fall only)